forkineye/ESPixelStick/README.md

 - - ...\Documents\Arduino\Libraries
 - - ...\Documents\Arduino\Tools
 - Download / Clone the libraries identified in this readme (above) into sub directories in the ...\Arduino\libraries directory
-- Create the ...\Documents\Arduino\ESPixelStick\src\secrets.h file and enter your WiFi ID and WiFi Password as described in WiFiMgr.cpp
 - Download the littleFS utility into the Tools directory
 - Clone ESPixelStick-Unify into ...\Documents\Arduino\ESPixelStick
-- - NOTE: The capitalization and spelling
+- Create the ...\Documents\Arduino\ESPixelStick\src\secrets.h file and enter your WiFi ID and WiFi Password as described in WiFiMgr.cpp
 - Connect your LoLin D32 PRO to the computer using a USB cable (not the Serial Port the gets opened)
 - In the ESPixelStick directory double click on the ESPixelStick.ino file
 - In the Arduino IDE click: File->Preferences